 4. Supplying authorised medicines to Northern Ireland

 The UK’s exit from the EU has had a direct effect on the supply of medicines to Northern Ireland.
 The UK government has released guidance on what businesses will need to do from January 2022 onwards as a result of key changes coming to into effect.
-In order to make sure your business is prepared for another tranche of changes, it is important that business leaders familiarise themselves with this information which can be found here.
+In order to make sure your business is prepared for another tranche of changes, it is important that business leaders familiarise themselves with this information.

 Also included in the guidance are a number of business examples, which show a range of scenarios that businesses may encounter as a result of these new changes, so that your business is prepared.